NovozhilovDmitriy/Badminton_Game/README.md

 - **list_of_games.db** - this is SQLite DB file what will generate automatically each time.
 Keep it in the same folder of code
 - **Total_Stat.xlsx** - this is report file, it will delete and create from begining every time.
-- **config.ini** - this if config file, where you can configure champiship start time and end time and configure name of Games excel list.
-(PS: name should be Latin characters)
+- **conf.ini** - this if config file, where you can configure champiship start time and end time and configure name of Games excel list.
+(PS: name should be Latin characters).
+You can configure display information in Championship total report where mark users who don't reach play activities for be in rank. active_players = 10 means you will choose average of 10 users with most biggest play days and (percent= 0.4) get 40% of this to compare with others.
+Who less - not reach Championship rule.

 ## Compiler
 From my enviroment I use this command for create one package